-This Crock Pot Clean Chicken Noodle Soup Recipe is extra tasty with the homemade noodles like my grandmother used to make.
+This Crock Pot Gluten-Free chicken noodle soup Recipe is extra tasty with the homemade noodles like my grandmother used to make.
 This soup is a stand-by in our house when I’m craving something homemade and feel a little ambitious.

 I like to cook the chicken in a crockpot using bone-in chicken thighs, as it makes the best chicken noodle soup….the bones add a lot more flavor and the chicken always ends up so tender.
 It takes more effort than some other recipes but it is worth it!